Building a new Workflow to store your data in Risk Cloud

 -

-The Modal also allows users to set a Primary Field for the Workflow.
-The Primary Field provides a unique identification for the Record and will help end users quickly find recently viewed or favorited records.
+Set a Primary Field for the Workflow which provides a unique identification for the Record and will help end users quickly find recently viewed or favorited records

-Workflows can be connected by mapping Workflows using the Maps tab.
+Workflows can be connected by mapping Workflows to one another.
 Refer to the Connecting Workflows Together article to learn more about Workflow Mapping.

 The Steps comprising a Workflow can be viewed under the Steps tab.
 The tab provides information on: